New Netherland: Origin

 Hudson believed that the passage to the Pacific Ocean was between the St. Lawrence River and Chesapeake Bay, so he sailed south to the Bay, then turned northward, traveling close along the shore.
 From Delaware Bay, he began to sail upriver looking for the passage.
-This effort was foiled by sandy shoals, and the Halve Maen continued north along the coast.
+This effort was foiled by Sandy Shoals, and the Halve Maen continued north along the coast.
 After passing Sandy Hook, Hudson and his crew entered the Narrows into the Upper New York Bay.
 Hudson believed that he had found the continental water route, so he sailed up the major river that now bears his name.
 He found the water too shallow to proceed several days later at the site of Troy, New York.

 Upon returning to the Netherlands, Hudson reported that he had found fertile land and amicable people willing to engage his crew in small-scale bartering of furs, trinkets, clothes, and small manufactured goods.
 His report was first published in 1611 by Emanuel van Meteren, the Dutch Consul at London.
 This stimulated interest in exploiting this new trade resource, and it was the catalyst for Dutch merchant-traders to fund more expeditions.
 Merchants such as Arnout Vogels sent the first follow-up voyages to exploit this discovery as early as July 1610.

-In 1611–1612, the Admiralty of Amsterdam sent two covert expeditions to find a passage to China with the yachts Craen and Vos, captained by Jan Cornelisz Mey and Symon Willemsz Cat respectively.
-Adriaen Block, Hendrick Christiaensen, and Cornelius Jacobsen Mey explored, surveyed, and mapped the area between Maryland and Massachusetts in four voyages made between 1611 and 1614.
+In 1611–1612, the Admiralty of Amsterdam sent two covert expeditions to find a passage to China with the yachts Craen and Vos, captained by Jan Cornelisz Mey and Symon Willemsz Cat, respectively.
+Adriaen Block, Hendrick Christiaensen, and Cornelius Jacobsen May explored, surveyed, and mapped the area between Maryland and Massachusetts in four voyages made between 1611 and 1614.
 These surveys and charts were consolidated in Block's map, which used the name New Netherland for the first time; it was also called Nova Belgica on maps.
 During this period, there was some trading with the Native American population.

 Fur trader Juan Rodriguez was born in Santo Domingo of Portuguese and African descent.
 He arrived in Manhattan during the winter of 1613–1614, trapping for pelts and trading with the Indians as a representative of the Dutch.
-He was the first recorded non-native inhabitant of New York City.
+He was the first recorded non-native inhabitant of what would, in the future, be New York City.